fabiospampinato/tiny-sqlite3/readme.md

 db.transaction ( () => {
   db.query ( 'INSERT INTO example VALUES( ?, ?, ? )', [1, 'title1', 'description1'] );
   db.query ( 'INSERT INTO example VALUES( ?, ?, ? )', [2, 'title2', 'description2'] );
-  db.query ( 'INSERT INTO example VALUES( ?, ?, ? )', [1, 'title1', 'description1'] ); // This will cause the transaction to be rolled back
+  db.query ( 'INSERT INTO example VALUES( ?, ?, ? )', [1, 'title1', 'description1'] ); // This will cause the transaction to be rolled back automatically
 });

-// Close the connection to the database, from this point onwards no further queries can be executed
+// Manually close the connection to the database
+// The connection is automatically re-opened if you execute another query, for convenience

 db.close ();
 ```